 Alex informed Roberto about our Job Search Accelerator program being held in Spanish at a nearby church.
 When Roberto attended the JSA class, he learned how to format his resume properly, fill out a job application, and best practices for interviewing in the U.S.

 Roberto began applying to jobs utilizing his new resume.
 Not long after, he experienced success!
-Roberto now works for one of WorkFaith’s partner organizations, Star of Hope.
+Roberto now works as a Funeral Services salesperson.
 But the greatest blessing of Roberto’s journey was finding a church home.
 As it happened, the church where Roberto attended the JSA training evolved into a supportive community for Roberto and his wife.

 Following his experience with WorkFaith, Roberto is employed, equipped for even greater success in his future, and befriended by a Spanish-speaking community that reminds Roberto of how God loves him.
 The difference this makes in Roberto’s life is profound:

 “That was the way for God to tell me, ‘I’m here for you.
 I’m going to help you.
 Don’t give up.
 I’m taking your hand.’”